Stage Work

 Directed by John Ertman and created by Evan Neiden

-Next Time is a deeply experimental, one person performance which occurs entirely over the phone with a single audience member.
+Next Time is a deeply experimental, one person performance that occurs entirely over the phone with a single audience member.
 This piece is rooted in empathetic, collaborative improv and innovative storytelling.
 Recent reviews include:

 “a laugh riot in sound and synchrony” – HorrorBuzz